 Posto 9 - Downtown, 215 E. Main St.

-This Brazilian gastropub in downtown opened in December and has lived up to all the hype it garnered before it opened its doors.
-Their rooftop lounge is the centerpiece of an evening at the new culinary attraction that overlooks downtown’s Munn Park.
+Open for dinner only, this Brazilian gastropub in downtown Lakeland has lived up to all the hype it garnered before opening its doors two years ago.
+Their rooftop lounge (open Thursday - Saturday) is the centerpiece of an evening at the new culinary attraction that overlooks downtown’s Munn Park.